Making the opinions of ordinary people count

 Most analyses on this region tend to be country-specific and yet the causes of conflicts are generally cross-border in nature.
 The complexity and interconnectedness of conflicts in West Africa require strategic responses that take into consideration the regional dynamics.
 ECOWAS provides the framework for conflict prevention in the region, and draws its mandate and legitimacy from the African Union, the New Partnership for Africa’s Development (NEPAD) and the United Nations (UN).
 However, its ability to reduce levels of conflict is limited.

 Conciliation Resources led on this study involving local communities and civil society voices.
-It aims to start a process of reflection on how inter-governmental bodies, such as ECOWAS, can tackle region-wide problems more comprehensively.
+It aimed to start a process of reflection on how inter-governmental bodies, such as ECOWAS, can tackle region-wide problems more comprehensively.

-The geographic scope of the analyses is:
+The geographic scope of the analyses was: